Skip to main content

 Whether you received a temporary or permanent crown or bridge, proper care ensures longevity and comfort.
 Permanent restorations can last 10–15+ years with good care.

-Temporary Crown/Bridge Care
+Temporary Crown or Bridge Care

 Purpose: Temporary restorations protect your tooth while the permanent restoration is being fabricated (typically 2–3 weeks).